Like all effective nonprofit organizations, ReadyKids regularly evaluates our impact on the community.

 Check out our most up-to-date metrics below.

 Inside Out Counseling provides counseling to help kids and families who have experienced trauma begin the healing process.
-Inside Out continues to be our fastest growing program and recently received additional state funding.
-Coupled with private support, funding now allows the Inside Out Counseling team to include 12 full-time masters-level counselors and 3 masters-level interns.
-Despite the ongoing expansion, the program continues to have a 50+ person wait list.
-In FY19, the cost per beneficiary was $1,135.
-This makes us the most effective nonprofit for counseling children in Charlottesville.
+Inside Out continues to be our fastest growing program and recently received private funding to add two new Spanish-speaking counseling positions.
+As a result of recent growth, the Inside Out team now includes 15 full-time masters-level counselors and interns.
+In Spring 2020, the program successfully transitioned over 100 active clients to tele-health counseling.
+During that time period, new intakes to the program were put on a temporary hold, but have since resumed.
+Limited in-person counseling resumed in July and demand for the program is currently increasing.
+In FY20, the cost per beneficiary was $1,743.

 Family Coordination helps parents support their children’s learning and creates a linkage between preschool and home.
-Family Coordination was sustained in FY19 at a decreased level by ReadyKids program dollars when the state grant was discontinued.
-The state grant was re-administered for FY20.
-In FY19, the cost per beneficiary was $70.
+Family Coordination was able to increase families enrolled in the program due to increased funding from the Virginia Early Childhood Foundation.
+The program continued to connect private preschools with resources and books to supplement early education for low-income children during COVID.
+In FY20, the cost per beneficiary was $486.

 ReadySteps encourages parents as a child’s first and best teacher through early learning playgroups within their home community.
 They operate on an open enrollment model.
 In March, the program pivoted to a virtual model offered in Spanish and English.
 During the spring, they temporarily halted new enrollments leading to a decrease in overall numbers served.
 To enhance the virtual model, the program provided over 100 play kits with developmental toys and activities to participants and hosted a weekly parenting talk to discuss stress management, behavior issues and parenting tips during COVID-19.
 In FY20, the cost per beneficiary was $741.